-If you wish to aive your right to a hearing, you must affirm as follows: yes (1) I have not been found in violation of the Code of Ethics by any Board or Association of REALTORS® in three (3) years. the preceding Boards or Associations of Realtors where I hold or have held membership in the preceding three e (3) years: yes (2) I acknowledge the conduct alleged in the complaint. yes (3) I agree to accept discipline which may include only one or more of the following: a letter of warning of mandatory attendance at a relevant educational program, suspension for thirty (30) days, or a fine of \$15,000, should a violation of the Code of Ethics ultimately be determined.
-I acknowledge that I placed on probation. not in excess yes (4) I waive the right to a hearing.
-20
+If you wish to waive your right to a hearing, you must affirm as follows:

+yes .
+(1) I have not been found in violation of the Code of Ethics by any Board or Association of REALTORS [®] in the preceding three (3) years.
+Boards or Associations of REALTORS [] where I hold or have held membership in the preceding three (3) years: yes (2) I acknowledge the conduct alleged in the complaint and understand that any response provided cannot contest the facts stated in the complaint but may offer information in mitigation of any discipline that might be imposed. yes (3) I agree to accept discipline which may include only one or more of the following: a letter of warning or reprimand, mandatory attendance at a relevant educational program, suspension for thirty (30) days, or a fine not in excess of \$15,000, should a violation of the Code of Ethics ultimately be determined.
+I acknowledge that I may also be placed on probation. yes (4) I waive the right to a hearing.